 Doubles by Suarez and Gennett lead Reds over Cardinals, 4-2

-Eugenio Suarez and Scooter Gennett hit consecutive two-run doubles in the seventh inning, and the Cincinnati Reds came from behind to beat the slumping St. Louis Cardinals 4-2 Doubles by Suarez and Gennett lead Reds over Cardinals, 4-2 Eugenio Suarez and Scooter Gennett hit consecutive two-run doubles in the seventh inning, and the Cincinnati Reds came from behind to beat the slumping St. Louis Cardinals 4-2 Check out this story on USATODAY.com: https://usat.ly/2rNpia8 St. Louis Cardinals' Yadier Molina hits a double off Cincinnati Reds starting pitcher Asher Wojciechowski in the fifth inning of a baseball game, Monday, June 5, 2017, in Cincinnati.
+Eugenio Suarez and Scooter Gennett hit consecutive two-run doubles in the seventh inning, and the Cincinnati Reds came from behind to beat the slumping St. Louis Cardinals 4-2 on Monday night.
+St. Louis starter Carlos Martinez was dominant through six innings before wilting in the seventh as the Cardinals dropped their fourth straight and eighth in 11 games.

 Add your comments below